13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 昊 周/ Adobe Stock

-The lake connects to the historic Grand Canal and serves as a habitat for numerous species including silver carp, Chinese white shrimp, and various waterbirds.
+The lake is home to silver carp, Chinese white shrimp, and a range of waterbirds.

-See Related: Best Things to Do in Linfen, China
+See related: Things to Do in Linfen, China

 Qianlong Palace traditional Chinese architecture with ornate roofs and imperial design near the Grand Canal